 ISRAELIS OUT BY JUNE 6 PARIS (UPI) - Israeli Premier Shimon Peres said that Israel's war in Lebanon would be terminated in coming days with the withdrawal of the last Israeli army units from the most embattled nation in the Middle East.
 Speaking in a prerecorded interview with the French Europe-1 radio station he qualified his remarks by saying an unspecified number of Israeli soldiers would remain behind to help the army of South Lebanon.
-"The Lebanese war will be completely terminated during the week of the third anniversary" of the Is-raeli intervention which started on June 6, 1982, he said.
-Hussein promises direct negotiations with Israel Shultz's TEL AVIV, (UPI) message, the radio said.
-King Hussein of Jordan In the message Shultz said that Hussein's statements "go far beyond what any Arab leader has said publicly in the past."
+"The Lebanese war will be completely terminated during the week of the third anniversary" of the Isintervention raeli which started on June 6, 1982, he said.
+Hussein promises direct negotiations with Israel TEL AVIV, (UPI) - Shultz's message, the radio said.
+King Hussein of Jordan In the message Shultz has promised the United said that Hussein's statements "go far beyond what any Arab leader has said publicly in the past.'
 Hussein last week held talks in Washington with President Reagan and other US officials.
 "King Hussein of Jordan has committed himself to hold direct negotiations with Israel this year on the basis of UN Security Council resolutions 242 and 338," the radio the radio report said.
-In his message to Peres Shultz also said that Yasser Arafat, chairman of the Palestine Liberation Organisation, and the PLO executive have endorsed Hussein's commitments, according to the report.
-The Secretary said further that it was "desirable" to hold a meeting between US officials and a joint Jordanian-Palestinian delegation, the radio said.
-Such a meeting would be characterised as informal contacts, and not formal negotiations.
-Palestinian terrorist ring captured TEL AVIV (UPI) - Is-rael authorities, ending a dered because he attempted to deter students from anti-Israeli activity five-month news blackout on Sunday dis-closed the capture of a Palestinian terrorist ring that carried out two political assassinations in the Gaza Strip.
-Israel Radio said that, nine members of the alleged ring, including its leader, have been in custody since January, and that the other suspects included Israeli soldiers who stole weapons from their units and sold them to the gang.
+In his message to Peres, Shultz also said that Yasser Arafat, chairman of the Palestine Liberation Organisation, and the PLO executive have endorsed Hussein's commitments, according to the report.
+The Secretary said further that it was "desirable" to hold a meeting between US officials and a Jordanian-Palestijoint nian delegation, the radio Such a meeting said. would be characterised as informal contacts, and not formal negotiations.
+Palestinian terrorist ring captured for a routine identification dered because he athe stopped a ring member THE ATTACK THE AND AND AND AND AND AND TEL AVIV (UPI) - Is-rael authorities, ending a five-month news blac-kout on Sunday dis-closed the capture of a Palestinian terrorist ring that carried out two political assassinations in the Gaza Strip.
+Israel Radio said that nine members of the alleged ring, including its leader, have been in custody since January, and that the other suspects included Israeli soldiers who stole weapons from their units and sold them to the gang.
 The ring leader whose name was not released is a resident of the small town of Khan Yunes in the Gaza district, the radio said.
 The terrorist network, organised in isolated cells of two, was responsible for the assassinations Rafah Mayor Abdul Hamid Gishta for making statements in favour of coexistence with Israel.
-A deacon of the Azhar Islamic College was murfor a routine identification check, the radio said.
-The ring was involved and an Arab policeman was stabbed to death when in other, unsuccessful, assassination attempts, according to the report.
-'3 Relations with Egypt warming its return Ambassador to Tel Aviv and normalise trade and tourism relations with Israel.
-Once both Egypt and Israel endorse the package, a summit meeting would be held between their leaders President Hosni Mubarak and Minister Prime Shimon Peres.
-There have been indications that the right-wing Likud bloc has eased its opposition to arbitration consistently favoured by the Labour Party as a viable means of thawing relations with Egypt.
-Foreign currency reserves fall TEL AVIV (UPI) - Isthe officials said, and managed to collect five rael's foreign currency reserves fell by \$61 reserves fell by \$61 million in May but government deficit fundpercent more taxes over the previous months and sell new savings plans to the public. ing was halted, officials In all the government raised some \$44 million in May, they said.
+A deacon of the Azhar Islamic College was murtempted to deter students check, the radio said.
+The ring was involved in other, unsuccessful, from anti-Israeli activity and an Arab policeman was stabbed to death when return assassination attempts, according to the report.